bofadev/go-financial/README.md

 * Uses as few React features as necessary
 * Uses as many out-of-the-box frontend features to provide input validation as possible
   * Disabling buttons, input types

+Git
+* Use a simple branching scheme
+ * Work on dev
+ * Deploy from deploy on Heroku
+ * Merge stable milestones to master
+ * Tag deploy branch for easy finding of deploy commit points
+ * Tag master for easy finding of stable commit points

 ## Stages of development